mb0/xelf-old/DESIGN.md

 -----------------

 Xelf must be very simple to parse.
 Infix notation is always harder to parse than s-expressions.
-So we naturally choose lisp style parenthesis enclosed expressions.
+So we naturally choose LISP style parenthesis enclosed expressions.
 The parenthesis are also used for defining complex types.
 But apart from that always indicate that a resolver is called with the expression element.

-Lisp is great.
-However, many key concepts of lisp languages are not easily expressed in simple environments.
+LISP languages are great.
+However, many key concepts of LISP-languages are not easily expressed in simple environments.
 Xelf builds on JSON and adds a notation for types and expressions on top of it.

 Xelf has special handling for tag and declaration symbols within expressions.
 This is to avoid excessive nesting of expressions and to achieve a comfortable level of expressiveness in a variety